ThinkRedstone/Campaign/adventure.md

 He stands up and all of his weapons rise from the ground into the air into the Halo of Blades.
-Behind him, 10 greatswords fall from the sky into the ground.
+Behind him, 9 greatswords fall from the sky into the ground.
 In flashes of light, figures in white robes or armour appear, with the Halo of Blades on their chest.
-One of them should wear Isoi's dagger.
+Orpip is wearing Isoi's dagger.

 Naru: "I am sure you are confused.
 I am Naru, the Blinding Light.
 I've come to exact Retribution in the name of Justice."

+Bla bla bla, Naru avoids spoiling the entire story, Th'el notices the dagger.

+Naru calls upon Urian to stand witness `and maybe call the crimes?`.

+Naru explains this isn't a trial, and what must be done will be done- but he will allow his old friend these last dignities- to die standing, and defending himself.
+Nimrod can now play Aton-ka through Ula.

+Naru cleaves Ula's symbol in half with the hatchet, and everybody feels as their world loses a god- "You feel your connection with your church loosen- the pride you feel in continuing the traditions and belief carried by your church is lessened"

+Naru: "Now for the other matter.
+You carry with you something I need.
+I cannot let you go with it in your possession."

+He either takes Bertha or attaches Bell to the party to watch over them (and secretly to give him more experience with the world).
+Or he uses plot device magic to set a timer.